PotHix/pothix.github.com/content/post/stats-nov-2017.md

 [![Amount of time spent listening to Podcasts, ordered by title](/images/stats/2017/nov/podcast_titles.jpg "Amount of time spent listening to Podcasts, ordered by title")](/images/stats/2017/nov/podcast_titles.jpg)

-Just remember that this is an "all time list" and I'm tracking time instead of episode which makes short podcasts to not appear as "most listened" ones.
+Just remember that this is an "all-time list" and I'm tracking time instead of the episode which makes short podcasts to not appear as "most listened" ones.
 I listen to
 [CBN podcasts](http://cbn.globoradio.globo.com/servicos/podcast/PODCAST.htm) almost
 every day, but they are just some minutes long.